 The advent of auto-updater technology now offered by major payment platforms such as Stripe and Braintree has arguably rendered this tactic unnecessary, however.
 Auto-update or account update features now have the ability to communicate with card issuers and automatically refresh card numbers, expiry dates, address changes and more.

 Auto-updaters often come with fees associated, but typically offer great value for money given the impact they can have in reducing revenue lost to passive churn.
 Their efficacy can vary based on geography, card issuer and other variables, but — according to some estimates — can often help automatically update up to 70% of new expiry dates.

-Publishers should ensure they have systems in place to re-attempt charges multiple times after an initial payment failure, because a significant portion of failed payments prove successful at the second, third or fourth attempt.
+Publishers should ensure they have systems in place to re-attempt charges multiple times after an initial payment failure, because failed payments often prove successful on the second, third or fourth attempt.

-For optimal performance, re-attempted payments should typically be spaced five days apart, and attempted at least three times in total.
-During this period prominent causes of declined cards — such as insufficient funds or temporary security holds — are often resolved, and payments process successfully as a result.
+For optimal performance, re-attempted payments should typically be spaced five days apart and attempted at least three times in total.
+During this period prominent causes of declined cards — such as insufficient funds or temporary security holds — are often resolved, and payments are processed successfully as a result.

 30-day grace periods allow for six retries with each spaced five days apart, and are often used most effectively for annual terms.
 In all cases, a grace period of at least 15 days and three payment retries is advisable, even for monthly subscription terms.
 (See the passive churn schedule template below for an example of how grace periods might be implemented alongside other tactics.)